tamasg05/mlops_project/readme.txt

         -Start the application and create the docker container the 5001 port is mapped to the host port for the REST application docker run -it --rm -p 5001:5001 --name titanic-app-container --env MLFLOW_TRACKING_URI=http://host.docker.internal:5000 titanic-app

+        -Test the application with curl as introduced above -Run the commands on your localhost, e.g.: curl -X POST -F "file=@titanic_train500.csv" http://127.0.0.1:5001/train_csv
+            the docker container will listen on the local 5001 port and the application will serve the request

+    (4) main
+        this branch contains the dockerized variant of the application and MLFlow is updated from 2.22.0 to 3.1.0 version.
+This upgrade required a couple of changes in the code.